What is executive function coaching?

 Do most children or teens who benefit from executive function coaching have a diagnosis of ADHD or a learning difference?

-While some students have been diagnosed with ADHD or a learning difference, many students don’t have an official diagnosis; however, their teachers or parents notice that executive function deficits are holding a child back.
+While some students have been diagnosed with ADHD or a learning difference, many students don’t have an official diagnosis; however, their teachers or parents notice that executive function deficits are holding a child back from their true academic potential.
 Typically, students diagnosed with ADHD need EF coaching, and many students with learning differences need EF coaching as well.

 In our experience, individuals with the same diagnosis may have different executive function challenges.
 For example, one student with ADHD may grapple with time management and prioritization, while another struggles with procrastination and task initiation.
 Executive function coaching is customized to the individual’s specific needs.